sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

-# SONiC publishes events as structured
+# SONiC streaming events as structured via gNMI

 ## Goals
 1. Provide a unified way for listing and defining alertable events in SONiC switch.